Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

     Click this button to save any changes

 - *Mode*
-   Click this drop-down list to select if and when to display the *Age verification* window when selecting an offer with age rating.
+   Click this drop-down list to select if and when to display the *Age verification* window when selecting an offer with age verification.
 The following settings are available:

    - **Always**
     The cashier will always be asked when an offer is added to the basket that requires an age verification.